PacketExpert™ - Wirespeed Ethernet Packet Capture and Playback

-For both Capture and Playback, the application supports popular capture file formats such as PCAP/PCAP-NG (Wireshark® formats) that gives the users the flexibility in analysing and recreating any kind of live network conditions.
-The traffic captured on a live network using packet analysers such as PacketScan™-All IP analyzer or Wireshark® can be easily recreated in the lab using PacketExpert™-Playback feature.
+For both Capture and Playback, the application supports popular capture file formats such as PCAP/PCAP-NG (Wireshark® formats) that gives the users the flexibility in analyzing and recreating any kind of live network conditions.
+The traffic captured on a live network using packet analyzers such as PacketScan™-All IP analyzer or Wireshark® can be easily recreated in the lab using PacketExpert™-Playback feature.

 Modes of Operation

 Record and Playback feature has following modules –

 - Record Only mode - Can perform following operations –